JashuGarg/JashuGarg/README.md

 ## Hello World

--🚀 First-year BTech student with a passion for building real-world tech projects
+- 🚀 First-year BTech student with a passion for building real-world tech projects

--💡 Love combining creativity and technology to build smart solutions (Web, IoT, and more!)
+- 💡 Love combining creativity and technology to build smart solutions (Web, IoT, and more!)

--🧠 Always exploring new domains—currently into IoT, Web3, and database systems
+- 🧠 Always exploring new domains—currently into IoT, Web3, and database systems

--🔧 Hands-on with Python, JavaScript, MySQL, and experimenting with PostgreSQL & ORMs
+- 🔧 Hands-on with Python, JavaScript, MySQL, and experimenting with PostgreSQL & ORMs

--🌐 Built projects like an Automatic Car Parking System, Expense Tracker with rewards, and weather app "Breezify" , many more .
+- 🌐 Built projects like an Automatic Car Parking System, Expense Tracker with rewards, and weather app "Breezify" , many more .

--🛠️ Comfortable working with ESP32, RFID modules, sensors, and LCDs for hardware-based systems
+- 🛠️ Comfortable working with ESP32, RFID modules, sensors, and LCDs for hardware-based systems

--🤝 Team player in hackathons, with a strong focus on practical problem-solving and collaboration
+- 🤝 Team player in hackathons, with a strong focus on practical problem-solving and collaboration

--📚 Constant learner who loves turning ideas into reality—always up for a challenge!
+- 📚 Constant learner who loves turning ideas into reality—always up for a challenge!

--✨ Believer in growing by building, breaking, and building better
+- ✨ Believer in growing by building, breaking, and building better

--Always ready for collabration works
+- Always ready for collabration works

 <!--